-Several laws have been passed recently that affect landlords, letting agents and property management companies.
+Several laws affect landlords, letting agents and property management companies.
 We have set out some of them below and provided links to more detailed advice.
 The subjects covered are listed below:

 - minimum energy efficiency

 - client money protection scheme